rstudio/learnr/pkgdown/index.md

 ## Hello, Tutorial!

-To create a tutorial, set `runtime: shiny_prerendered` in the YAML fromtmatter of your `.Rmd` file to turn your R Markdown document into an [interactive app](https://rmarkdown.rstudio.com/lesson-14.html).
+To create a tutorial, set `runtime: shiny_prerendered` in the YAML frontmatter of your `.Rmd` file to turn your R Markdown document into an [interactive app](https://rmarkdown.rstudio.com/lesson-14.html).

 Then, call `library(learnr)` within your Rmd file to activate tutorial